top of page

 Just a 2-minute walk away, at the foot of Capitoline Hill, lies Piazza Venezia.
 It is located at the intersection of many roads, right in the central hub of Rome, so it's quite noisy all around with a lot of traffic.
 We crossed the Piazza so many times during our stay in Rome.
 The Piazza has many buildings all around with amazing architecture.

-However, the one building that stands out is the stunning marble structure which is a monument to King Vittorio Emmanuel II.
 The layered appearance of its outer facade has earned it the nickname of 'Wedding cake'.
 I did not know this at the time of our visit, but we were just awed by the magnificence of this structure.

 The monument was built in honour of the first King of Italy, Victor Emmanuel II.